nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_immunizations.md

 <p style="line-height: 2; font-size: 20px">Example 3</p>
 <p style="line-height: 1; font-size: 18px">Request</p>

-<p>Example of a call to return the following items from a patient’s structured record:</p>
+<p>Example of a call to return immunisations where the patient has expressed dissent for all immunisations:</p>

 <ul>
   <li>Immunizations</li>